Handle returns

 Anchor to Return handling optionsReturn handling options

 Retailers can choose how to handle returns for Collective items by selecting one of the following options: Retailer generates label, Supplier generates label, or No action.
-Retailers will receive notifications of new returns via the returns/approve
+Retailers will receive notifications of new returns via the returns/approve or returns/request webhook, depending on how the return was created.

 Anchor to Retailer generates labelRetailer generates label